The Woman Who Plans to Make Elon Musk Pay for His Twitter Sins

 At the same time, Liss-Riordan became interested in workers who felt they had been misclassified as independent contractors instead of employees.
 Companies often use contractors to fill gaps in their full-time labor force, but Liss-Riordan felt many were overusing them to avoid paying benefits like health care and overtime.
 In the span of two years, Liss-Riordan sued on behalf of FedEx drivers, janitors, and even strippers who felt they’d been cheated out of employee status.
 Then she encountered her white whale: Uber.

-Liss-Riordan first heard of the company through drivers who felt it was taking their tips, but she instantly took issue with Uber’s entire business model—namely, creating an entire workforce of independent contractors.
-Less than a year after winning the tip case for the drivers, she filed a class-action suit aimed at the heart of the company—and of many other “gig economy” platforms—arguing that its drivers should be classified as employees, not contractors.
+Liss-Riordan interacted with company through drivers who felt it was taking their tips, but she instantly took issue with Uber’s entire business model—namely, creating an entire workforce of independent contractors.
+Shortly after filing the tip case for the drivers, she filed a class-action suit aimed at the heart of the company—and of many other “gig economy” platforms—arguing that its drivers should be classified as employees, not contractors.
 At the height of the litigation, the class consisted of 400,000 drivers in California and Massachusetts alone.
 She quickly followed up with suits against other gig economy standouts—Lyft, DoorDash, GrubHub, Postmates, and Instacart—and secured some sizable settlements.
 In 2019, she won $11 million for Instacart drivers who were not reimbursed for using their own vehicles; just last year, she scored $100 million for DoorDash workers.

 At the same time, the high-profile nature of her work started attracting critics.
 In 2016, after three years of fighting the case, Liss-Riordan believed she’d struck a $100 million deal with Uber on behalf of hundreds of thousands of drivers.
 But as sometimes happens in large class-actions, some drivers hired other lawyers to oppose the settlement, claiming it wasn’t large enough.
 The original lead plaintiff in the case, Douglas O’Connor, filed a motion opposing it, calling the agreement “disastrous” and claiming drivers had been “sold out and shortchanged by billions of dollars.”
 In an interview with NPR on the subject, Uber driver Adam Shaheen said: "The attorney Shannon doesn’t work for our side at all.
 We reject [that] she represents us at all.”